ywamsendai/ywamsendai-docs/docs/students/faq.md

 If you don't know already, it is probably worth learning a bit about [Japanese culture](../community/culture.md) and learning some basic [Japanese](../community/language.md) before arrival!

+### When can I plan on arriving and departing?

+You will be provided with accommodation from the school's Arrival Date up until the Departure Date.
+Any accommodation outside of these dates will be your responsibility.

 ### To where and when shall I book my transport tickets?

-If you are coming from overseas, we highly recommend choosing a flight route that arrives in Sendai International Airport.
+If you are coming from overseas, we recommend choosing a flight route that arrives at Sendai International Airport.
 If you are coming from within Japan, or are arriving at a different airport (such as in Tokyo), the closest train station is Ayashi on the JR Senzan line.
 We can give you directions closer to your arrival, and will arrange staff to meet you.

-The arrival and departure days will be advertised on the DTS page on the YWAM Sendai website.
-If you arrive earlier, or depart later, please be aware that you will need to find your own accommodation.